elchs/LetoDBf/Readme.txt

  changing it.
  Recommended is to use the commands: SET xxx [ TO ] instead this function.
 This translation is done in "leto_std.ch" to inform server for these SETs, likely it is else done in Harbour "std.ch".

+      LETO_RECONNECT( [ cAddress ], [ cUserName ], [ cPassword ],
+                    [ nTimeOut ], [ nBufRefreshTime ], [ lZombieCheck ], [ nDelay ] )
+                                                               ==> nConnection, -1 if failed
+ All param are optional! and same as LETO_CONNECT(), plus optional 7th param <nDelay> in unit seconds.
+ This will close a possible still alive or dead connection to server, and re-establish a new connection to the same or even different server if <cAddress> is given.
+Except <cUserName> and <cPassword> all params are filled in by setting of the old connection.
+ The full WA environment ( tables, index orders, filters, scope, relations, R|F-locks ) is restored for the new connection.
+ If it is the same server, <nDelay> will be 1.0 second to let the server close the tables and remove existing locks before try to establish a new connection, for different server no delay is needed.
+ <nDelay> should only needed to be manually set, if a connection is made to same server, but over
+ different network.

       7.2 Transaction functions